PANDAKO-GitHub/ParallaxSpriteExtension/README.md

 Pre-release.

 This extension adds a parallax effect to the sprite.
-This is not Fake 3D.
-Images cannot be skewed.
+~~This is not Fake 3D.~~ Images cannot be skewed.
+However, it is now possible to generate a skewed surface by using the ParallaxShapePainter Behavior.

 ## Games created using this extension:
 - [Falconer](https://pandako.itch.io/falconer)